dansire7/Python/class01/README.md

     jupyter
     mypy

-6. After creating the requirement file, we have used python prompt to install required libraries and typed: pip install -r requirements.txt
+6. After creating the requirement file, we have used python prompt and go to folder where file is placed now to install required libraries type: pip install -r requirements.txt

+* After installation re-open the vscode.

-7. After installation, we have come to VScode and update the environment as python12 and kernel as python12 for notebook.
+7. After opening update the environment as python12 and kernel as python12 for notebook.

 8. Notebook does not verify the variable type however the .py format identify and generate error if value is not same type. further pythond does not analyze to itself the type of variable you have to mention it every time.